udacity/cdond-c3-projectstarter/README.md

 this will causes A LOT of confusion to students that will simply create a new key (and will face errors when using Windows OS) instead of simply using the AWS key.
 That being said, there is the `hostname` info that is not clear at all what should be included there, or if it is ok to just leave it empty.
+8. There is not enough information on how to tackle the infrastructure creation using the files, spent some time figuring out that
+I should move the .circleci/files/ ymls to the root path of the directory.